tercen/starter_guide/docs/collaborate.md

 ## Readme.md

 Tercen creates a "Readme" notebook for each project.
 It is the display page for your project and can contain links to visualisations inside the workflow.
 The file is created with Markdown a lightweight scripting language.

+Follow [this guide](https://www.markdownguide.org/cheat-sheet/) to get started with Markdown.